RedHatQE/ouia/README.md

 looking like `<body ouia-page-type="food" ouia-page-action="edit" ouia-page-object-id="142526">`

 ### `OUIA:PageSafe`
-* An attribute named `ouia-page-safe` which declares whether the page is safe to access.
+* An attribute named `data-ouia-page-safe` which declares whether the page is safe to access.
 This should represent the state of all `data-ouia-safe` attributes as well as:
   * Page animations
   * XHR requests